Simcoe Norfolk County Houses

 2 baths

 Cross Streets: Potts Rd. ** Directions: Hwy 3 to Ireland Rd turn onto Victoria St to Oakwood Avenue.
-Welcome to 31 Oakwood Avenue, a solid all-brick bungalow in a quiet Simcoe neighbourhood currently operating as a duplex-style rental property.
-The main-floor unit is leased, with shared kitchen
+Welcome to 31 Oakwood Avenue in Simcoe-a solid all-brick bungalow tucked into a quiet, family-friendly neighbourhood.
+Lovingly maintained and currently set up as a duplex-style rental, this

 House for sale: 14 SIMCOE Boulevard, Simcoe